fetaro/rbatch/README.md

 About RBatch
 --------------
 This is Ruby-base Batch Script Framework.
-RBatch offers convenient functions, when you write batch scripts such as "data backup script" or "proccess starting script".
+RBatch has many fanctions to help with your making a batch script such as "data backup script" or "proccess starting script".

 There are following functions.